 Sign up for Hoos Connected on SIS!

-If you're a First Year, Transfer student, or in the Connect2Grounds program, you're eligible for Hoos Connected!
+If you're a First Year, Second Year, or Transfer Student, you're eligible for Hoos Connected!

 Go to SIS now to sign up -- PSYC 1020.